 The traditional gluten-free diet is the most commonly consumed.
 Unfortunately, this diet is merely switching gluten-containing packaged, processed products for gluten-free packaged processed foods which are still unhealthy.
-Many over the counter packaged foods contain cross contamination of gluten.
+Many over-the-counter packaged foods contain cross-contamination of gluten.
 Also, many “gluten-free” products contain other types of grain-based glutens that have not been adequately studied to be safe for those with celiac disease or gluten sensitivity.
 These include corn or maize, rice, spelt, millet, triticale, buckwheat, amaranth, teff, sorghum, and quinoa.
-Generally, their seeds are sprayed with fungicides and insecticides which are xenoestrogens that effect hormone balance and are linked to contributing to many diseases.
+Generally, their seeds are sprayed with fungicides and insecticides which are xenoestrogens that affect hormone balance and are linked to contributing to many diseases.

 A study published in the Journal of American Dietary Association (June 2010) found “gluten contamination of inherently gluten-free grains, seeds, and flours.
 32% of the tested samples contained mean gluten levels >/= 20 ppm which is not considered gluten-free under the FDA rule for gluten-free labeling”.

 These 4 labels indicate that the product was independently tested & meet the criteria for <20 ppm (parts per million) of gluten & thus considered GLUTEN FREE.
 Any other gluten-free label means that the product has NOT been independently tested, and it is up to the manufacturer to regulate itself.